 Sounds originating from temporary construction sites as a result of construction activity.

-Sounds created by firearms in the course of hunting.
+Sounds created by firearms in the course of hunting and target practice that is not otherwise prohibited by a County ordinance.

+Sounds created by lawn maintenance equipment such as a lawnmower or leaf blower that is typically used for the continuing maintenance of property.

 Exemptions at all times.
 The following shall be exempt from the provisions of this Ordinance at all times: